Hale Central

-Hale Central is an electoral ward of Trafford covering most of the village of Hale and a small part of Altrincham Town Centre.
+Hale Central was an electoral ward of Trafford covering most of the village of Hale and a small part of Altrincham Town Centre.

 The ward was created in 2004 largely from the Hale and Bowdon wards, as well as parts of Altrincham and Timperley.

 Councillors

 As of 2022, the councillors are Jane Leicester (Green), Patricia Young (Conservative), and Daniel Chalkin (Conservative).